FOOTPRINTS IN NAMIBIA

 After breakfast, your guide leads you on a casual hike through the Omumborombonga Forest nearby.
 The Omumborombonga tree is called leadwood in English due to the fact that it is the heaviest wood in the world and according to local Herero folklore, the very first humans stepped out of the first Omumborombonga tree.
 After hiking through this enchanting forest, you have the chance to freshen up before your journey continues towards the Etosha National Park.
 The Etosha is Namibia’s most famous national park and for good reason.
 In the afternoon, you head out on a game drive and have the opportunity to spot some of its many wild inhabitants.
-After your game drive, you arrive at the Okaukuejo Rest Camp, inside the Etosha National Park and your guide will prepare a mouth-watering braai (BBQ) for you.
+After your game drive, you arrive at the Okaukuejo Rest Camp, inside the Etosha National Park, where you will spend the next two nights.

 Breakfast | Dinner